Big Questions

 1. What emotion do you unconsciously default to when you're uncertain — and how does it shape your decisions?

 I default to overplanning.
 I recall instances from childhood when a situation caused insecurity or uncertainty; my approach has always been to overplan.
 I remember those dreaded “read aloud” sessions in elementary school when the teacher would have the students read a paragraph aloud.
-I would count several times how many paragraphs before my turn and then read the two before and after to make sure I didn’t flub a word.
+I would count how many paragraphs before my turn several times and then read the two before and after to ensure I didn’t flub a word.
 The thought of the class giggling at an error would make me panic.
 Fast forward to the present day, when I’ve gone to court, I have my files organized with tabs, and any points I want to make are on large font bullet lists.
 I even dress better than the judge.

 On puppy pick-up days, I have checklists, color-coded tabs, packets of food, and probiotics.
 Everything is prepped, and that gives me confidence.
 During Jim’s illness, I wasn’t always as prepared as I liked, and it threw the entire day off—I looked as frazzled as I felt.